elastic/apm-agent-nodejs/README.md

 - **Default:** `true`
 - **Env:** `OPBEAT_ACTIVE`

-A boolean specifying if errors should be collected by the Opbeat agent or not.
-Normally you would not want to capture errors in your development or testing environments.
+A boolean specifying if the agent should be active or not.
+If active, the agent will instrument incoming HTTP requests and track errors.
+Normally you would not want to run the agent in your development or testing environments.
 If you are using the `NODE_ENV` envrionment variable, you can use this to determine the state:

 ```js
 var options = {